Dictionary of Revolutionary Marxism

 A

 bank that for the time being appears to be healthy and operating normally, but which is actually insolvent, and which will eventually collapse (and either go bankrupt or be bailed out by the government).
 ‘Insolvent’ means having liabilities greater than the reasonable market value of the assets held.
 But the trouble is that 1) the real market value of assets in turbulent economic times is difficult to determine, and 2) the real market value of assets can rapidly drop when the asset bubble of which they are a part suddenly pops.
-This is what has been happening to banks and other financial institutions since the sub-prime mortgage housing bubble began to pop in late 2007.
+This is what happened to banks and other financial institutions when the sub-prime mortgage housing bubble began to pop in late 2007.

-Although only 25 banks failed in the U.S. in 2008, and “only” another 100 had failed by mid-October of 2009, in February 2009 an expert in this sphere estimated that as many as 1,000 more banks may fail over the next 3 to 5 years.
-(And even that number may prove sanguine!)
-Thus at present there are a great many, and actually a rapidly growing number of zombie banks in the U.S. and around the world.
+Although only 25 banks failed in the U.S. in 2008, and “only” another 100 had failed by mid-October of 2009, in February 2009 an expert in this sphere, Gerard Cassidy, estimated that as many as 1,000 more banks might fail over the next 3 to 5 years.
+(Unless they were bailed out by the U.S. government, which is what mostly ended up happening.)

 ZOMBIE IDEA